sugarlabs/turtleblocksjs/tutcompsite/turtle-tutorial-exercises.md

 | [![alt tag](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/stage1.jpg "1")](https://turtle.sugarlabs.org/index.html?id=1529494618643297&run=True)       |   [![alt tag](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/stage2.jpg "2")](https://turtle.sugarlabs.org/index.html?id=1526567252260030) |[![alt tag](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/stage3.jpg "3")](https://turtle.sugarlabs.org/index.html?id=1526567252260030)
 :-------------------------:|:-------------------------:|:-------------------------:
-*Stage 1:* **The forward Block**           |*Stage 2:* **The Right Block**         |*Stage 3:* **Other Side** The forward block in the turtle palette is used to move the turtle forward by units passed as argument to the block.It is one of the basic turtle command.  |  The Right Block in the turtle palette is used to rotate the turtle right by given degree units passed as argument to the block.It is one of the basic turtle command.|Make the turtle move north east by 200 units using the blocks you learned about the previous two stages that is both the forward and right block.
+*Stage 1:* **The forward Block**           |*Stage 2:* **The Right Block**         |*Stage 3:* **Other Side** The forward block in the turtle palette is used to move the turtle forward by units passed as argument to the block.It is one of the basic turtle command.  |  The Right Block in the turtle palette is used to rotate the turtle right by given degree units passed as argument to the block.It is one of the basic turtle command.|Make the turtle move West by 200 units using the blocks you learned about the previous two stages that is both the forward and Left block.